History of the United Kingdom: Weak monarchs

+Foreign affairs

-There were no major wars until the Crimean War of 1853–1856.
+There were no major wars until the Crimean War of 1853–56.
 While Prussia, Austria, and Russia, as absolute monarchies, tried to suppress liberalism wherever it might occur, the British came to terms with new ideas.
 Britain intervened in Portugal in 1826 to defend a constitutional government there and recognising the independence of Spain's American colonies in 1824.
-British merchants and financiers, and later railway builders, played major roles in the economies of most Latin American nations.
+British merchants and financiers, and later railway builders, played major roles in the economies of Latin American nations.
 The British intervened in 1827 on the side of the Greeks, who had been waging the Greek War of Independence against the Ottoman Empire since 1821.

 Whig reforms of the 1830s

-The Whig Party recovered its strength and unity by supporting moral reforms, especially the reform of the electoral system, the abolition of slavery and emancipation of the Catholics.
+The Whig Party recovered its strength and unity by supporting moral reforms, especially of the electoral system, the abolition of slavery and emancipation of the Catholics.
 Catholic emancipation was secured in the Roman Catholic Relief Act 1829, which removed the most substantial restrictions on Roman Catholics in Britain.

 The Whigs became champions of Parliamentary reform.
-They made Lord Grey prime minister 1830–1834, and the Reform Act 1832 became their signature measure.
+They made Lord Grey prime minister 1830–34, and the Reform Act 1832 became their signature measure.
 It broadened the franchise slightly and ended the system of rotten and pocket boroughs (where elections were controlled by powerful families), and gave seats to new industrial centres.
 The aristocracy continued to dominate the government, the Army and Royal Navy, and high society.
 After parliamentary investigations demonstrated the horrors of child labour, limited reforms were passed in 1833.

-Chartism emerged after the 1832 Reform Bill failed to give the vote to the working class.
-Activists denounced the 'betrayal' of the working class and the 'sacrificing' of their interests by the 'misconduct' of the government.
+Chartism emerged after the 1832 Reform Act failed to give the vote to the working class.
+Activists denounced the 'betrayal' and the 'sacrificing' of their interests by the 'misconduct' of the government.
 In 1838, Chartists issued the People's Charter demanding manhood suffrage, equal sized election districts, voting by ballots, payment of MPs (so poor men could serve), annual Parliaments, and abolition of property requirements.
-Elites saw the movement as pathological, so the Chartists were unable to force serious constitutional debate.
-Historians see Chartism as both a continuation of the 18th-century fight against corruption and as a new stage in demands for democracy in an industrial society.
+The Chartists were unable to force serious constitutional debate.
+Historians see Chartism as a continuation of the 18th-century fight against corruption and a new stage in demands for democracy in an industrial society.
 In 1832, Parliament abolished slavery in the Empire with the Slavery Abolition Act 1833.
-The government purchased the slaves for £20,000,000 (the money went to rich plantation owners who mostly lived in England), and freed the slaves, especially those in the Caribbean sugar islands.
+The government purchased the slaves for £20,000,000, and freed the slaves, especially those in the Caribbean sugar islands.

-Leadership

-Prime Ministers of the period included: William Pitt the Younger, Lord Grenville, Duke of Portland, Spencer Perceval, Lord Liverpool, George Canning, Lord Goderich, Duke of Wellington, Lord Grey, Lord Melbourne, and Robert Peel.